 1. What is a Patent?

 A patent is a legal document that gives the patent owner the exclusive right to “manufacture, sell and use” the thing described in the patent.
 It's put in place to protect the patent owner from those who may take the idea for the invention and copy it.

 2. What Should you do to Avoid Importing Counterfeit Products?

 Manufacturing, importing, selling and in general using counterfeit products is illegal.

 Numbers of counterfeit item is raising year on year, once every three years, the Organization for Economic Cooperation and Development (OECD) and the European Union Intellectual Property Office (EUIPO) – see the note and website link in the following paragraph - examine the size of global trade of counterfeit or pirated product.

 The extent of global trade in counterfeit goods is steadily increasing, according to the latest OECD assessment; its share in global trade increased from 2.5 per cent to 3.3 per cent only in the last few years.

-Only in 2016, imports of counterfeit and pirated products into the EU amounted to as much as EUR 121 billion (USD 134 billion), which represents up to 6.8% of EU imports, against 5% of EU imports in 2013.
+Furthermore, looking at the annual value of imported counterfeit and pirated goods into the EU, it amounts to as much as EUR 121 billion (USD 134 billion), which represents up to 6.8% of EU imports, against 5% of EU imports in 2013.